-The consultation document aims to enhance the 'Support our communities' objective within the Corporate Strategy 2023.
+The further consultation document on the proposed sites and policy framework aims to enhance the 'Support our communities' objective within the Corporate Strategy 2023.
 This will support the health and wellbeing of our communities, help prevent homelessness, assist people with access to benefits advice and ensure there is equal access to opportunities.